seanpreston/quaderno-api/sections/webhooks.md

 ```
 Mandatory fields:

-* url: indicates the destination url of the webhook request.
-It must to respond
+* url: indicates the destination URL of the webhook request.
+Webhook URLs should be set up to accept HEAD and POST requests.
+When you provide the URL where you want Quaderno to POST the data for events, we'll do a quick check that the URL exists by using a HEAD request (not POST).
+If the URL doesn't exist or returns something other than a 200 HTTP response to the HEAD request, Quaderno won't be able to verify that the URL exists and is valid.

 * events: an array of strings that indicates which events will trigger the webhook request.

 This will return `201 Created`, with the location of the new webhook in the Location header along with the current JSON representation of the webhook if the creation was a success.
 If the user does not have access to create new webhooks, you'll see `401 Unauthorized`.